 Brown began his career as an elementary school teacher in the Compton Unified School District, where he founded an after-school program and produced many community events.
 He subsequently entered the nonprofit field as a program director at an award-winning after-school program; during his tenure there, he developed many programs, running the gamut from sports to performing arts, that are still in place today.
 In addition, he directed dance teams that toured the country and won multiple awards, including two national titles.

-His expertise in event management has helped him produce a number of successful events in venues of all sizes, ranging from nightclubs to concert halls.
+His expertise in event management has helped Brown produce a number of successful events in venues of all sizes, ranging from nightclubs to concert halls.
 Brown formerly owned and managed his own recording studio and more recently a dance studio, where he worked with youth in the community exposing them to the arts.
 In his spare time, Brown enjoys learning about new technology advancements and is a home theater/ gaming enthusiast.